Emergency Management

 Overview

 The Budget has allocated an additional $72 million to bolster emergency services.
-This is focussed on DFES operations, with funding for an additional 60 career firefighters, and $9 million to support DFES volunteer bushfire brigades, including equipment upgrades and stations.
+This is focused on DFES operations, with funding for an additional 60 career firefighters, and $9 million to support DFES volunteer units, including equipment upgrades and stations.

 The Budget also includes additional funding for the Emergency Rescue Helicopter Service and Critical Care Paramedic contracts, and the Air Operation Fleet to ensure the safety of Western Australians during emergencies.